 (v) persons installing well pumps or pumping equipment;

-(vi) persons constructing, repairing, and sealing bored geothermal heat exchangers; and
+(vi) persons constructing, repairing, and sealing vertical heat exchangers; and

 (vii) persons constructing, repairing, and sealing elevator borings;